aptos-labs/developer-docs/docs/reference/glossary.md

 ### Version

 - A **version** is also called “height” in blockchain literature.
-- The Aptos blockchain doesn't have an explicit notion of a block &mdash; it only uses blocks for batching and executing transactions.
 - A transaction at height 0 is the first transaction (genesis transaction), and a transaction at height 100 is the 101st transaction in the transaction store.

 ## W